jc-io/ImageModels/README.md

 - Allow users to select more than 1 image to archive at a time
 - Fix the Known Bugs found [here](docs/KnownBugs.md)

+## Scrum Docs

+A link for the scrum docs can be found [here] https://drive.google.com/drive/folders/1WqA--leoQyzOhp0f8FiMcF9GcNkjBTGb?usp=sharing

 ## Side Note

 This project utilizes a basic frontend boilerplate based on Facebook's Create React App.
 You can find more information about it [here](https://github.com/facebook/create-react-app).